 Milestones Substance Abuse Program: The program is designed to address the substance abuse issues of adolescents, ages ten (10) to seventeen (17) years old.
 Milestones works by empowering and helping the participants develop life strategies without drugs and alcohol in order to be productive and responsible.
 Approx. 8 – 16 weeks

 Drug Testing and Location Monitoring

-Drug Testing Lab: We offer affordable drug testing services to parents and other agencies.
-Located at our Community Corrections Campus, our drug testing lab is open Monday through Friday from 7a.m.-6:30p.m., and Saturday from 8a.m.-11a.m.
+We offer affordable drug testing services to agencies as well as parents when their child is referred for testing by an authorized agency.
+Located at our Community Corrections Campus, our drug testing lab is open Monday through Friday from 7a.m.-6:15p.m., and Random Weekends from 8a.m.-11:45a.m.
 We can test for a variety of drugs including synthetic marijuana.
 GPS monitoring provides tracking 24 hours a day and assists juveniles with complying with agreed rules and stipulations set by the justice system.
 A weekly fee is associated with this service.

 Referring a Child